input-output-hk/plutus-pioneer-program/docs/week8.rst

   (.&&.) :: TracePredicate -> TracePredicate -> TracePredicate

-And we see various checks that we can do, for example
+There are lots of functions for producing *TracePredicate*\s.
+A few example are

 .. code:: haskell